SPIRITUAL CARE FOR INDIVIDUALS

 From the story-telling practices of all the great spiritual traditions, we have refined a narrative methodology which is particularly well-suited to navigating all stages of spiritual development.
 As Spiritual Counselors, we avoid antagonism and arguments about ‘God’ and the relative merits of any particular belief system.
 As Spiritual Coaches, we help our clients focus on the principles, values, and practices that are part of their own life experience.
 With this new awareness, they can then begin to articulate and navigate the foundational and evolving stories of their own spiritual journey, and find their sustaining story.
 The narrative process we offer occurs over time and demands attention to each of the following steps:

-After a free initial consultation, we ask for a 90-day commitment from our clients, during which they will be introduced to our Spiritual Development Process.
+The Spiritual Development Process asks an individual for a season of commitment to spiritual growth.
 In the initial phase, we will assess, reflect and counsel clients as they identify their principles, values, and practices and come to terms with what needs to change.
 Meditation is introduced as a recommended practice at this point.
 We then move into a navigational mode, providing regular weekly sessions to set and meet goals.
 We also identify tools and practices helpful for spiritual development.
 Finally, we support the spiritual practices which ground their sustaining story in a new sense of integrity, citizenship, growth and spiritual development.
 If a client desires a deeper meditative practice, we will work with them to find a balanced approach that will serve their sustaining story.

 As spiritual care providers, we place spirituality at the center of our work, rather than seeing it as a component.
 We are not therapists, nor do we act in place of professional religious ministers.
 We take a holistic approach vs. traditional pathologic approach, observing the unified system that contributes to personal health.
 This is Sensible Spirituality.
 We work to unify body (communication and boundaries), mind (values and assessment), and spirit (mission, vision, and leadership) and so identify and support the soul of the individual.